DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ## Constraints:

-**• The relay shall be aware if the "state" of each cabinet door the power state of the stepper-motor at all times.
+**• The relay shall be aware of the state of each cabinet door all times.
 (C1)**

 **• The system shall be redundant and separate from the normal operations of the PLC.
 (C2)**

 **• The system must overrule all other functions of the system.
-The machine shall not continue any operations while there is an error in place.
+The motor shall not have any motion while there is an error in place.
 (C3)**

-**• There shall be administrative control over the safety system.
-(C4)**